-4.0 - Residential/Public & MS4 Operator Consultant Education
+2.0 - Residential/Public & MS4 Operator Consultant Education

 MCM 1 in this SWMP is designed to be an overall public education program that is used to inform the public about the impacts that pollution in stormwater run-off can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
 This program element is aimed at changing public behavior through education efforts.
 Specific educational material will continue to be developed, placing emphasis on possible sources of bacteria, including bacteria from residential sites during stormwater runoff events, bacteria from fats, oils and greases that clog drains and sanitary lines, pet waste, and general lawn care practices.
 Public education material will continue to focus on why bacteria is an issue in our waterways and strategies that can reduce bacteria in these waterways.
 This program element will continue to take advantage of existing public education programs and materials.
-Material will continue to be distributed to residents within the MS4
+As mentioned in MCM 1, The MS4 Operator is a Levee Improvement District (LID) and has limited ability to mail notices or other information concerning the SWMP to residents within its jurisdiction.
+However, the MS4 Operator has overlapping jurisdiction with another MS4 Operator, the City of Sugar Land.
+The City of Sugar Land is a level 4 MS4 Operator and owns and operates the majority of the stormwater conveyance system, including all streets, catch basins, and storm sewers.
+The City of Sugar Land has developed its own SWMP which includes a public education and involvement program.
+Both the City of Sugar Land and the LID share many of the same residents.